 Pre-pack administration, short for pre-packaged administration, is a formal insolvency procedure that allows for the sale of a business as a going concern.

-The assets of the business are sold to a buyer, which is commonly the existing directors operating under a new company, and administrators are appointed to facilitate the sale.
+The business’s assets are sold to a buyer, commonly the existing directors operating under a new company, and administrators are appointed to facilitate the sale.

 Once the assets are sold, the creditors of the old business are repaid using the proceeds of the sale and the business is closed down.
 The directors can then continue trading through the new business, often with the same suppliers and customers but without the serious debts and creditor threats that made running the old business impossible.